 This chart shows the likelihood that a parent will give retinoblastoma to a child.

 Ninety percent of all children who develop retinoblastoma are the first person in their family to have eye cancer.
-It is hard to explain how a child with no family history develops retinoblastoma.
-In these cases, both parents are encouraged to have a complete eye exam.
+It is hard to explain why a child with no family history develops retinoblastoma.
+Both parents of a child with retinoblastoma are encouraged to have a complete eye exam of their own.

 When there is a family history of retinoblastoma, a child is most likely to develop the disease within 28 months of birth.
 Newborn babies should have a dilated eye exam by a pediatric ophthalmologist in the nursery.